Bakeneko: Other

 Ume no Haru Gojūsantsugi (駅) by Utagawa Kuniyoshi.
 A kabuki play that was performed in 1835 (Tenpo 6) in Ichimura-za.
 It depicts a cat that has shapeshifted into an old woman, a cat wearing a napkin and dancing, and the shadow of a cat licking a lamp.

 "Shōzan Chomon Kishū" by Miyoshi Shōzan.
 Here, a man who has become suspicious of a cat attempts to kill it because it speaks in human language.

 Cats as yōkai in literature date back to the Kamakura period (1185–1333).
 In the collection of setsuwa (oral tradition of folktales before the 14th century), the Kokon Chomonjū, from this period, there can be seen statements pointing out cats that do strange and suspicious things, noting that "these are perhaps ones that have turned into demons."
 Old stories about bakeneko from that time period are often associated with temples, but it is thought that the reason for this is that when Buddhism came to Japan, in order to protect the sutras (sacred texts) from being chewed on by rats, cats were brought along too.

 During the Edo period (1603–1867), tales about bakeneko began to appear in essays and kaidan collections in various areas.
-Tales of cats transforming into humans and talking can be seen in publications like the Tōen Shosetsu (説), the Mimibukuro (嚢), the Shin Chomonjū (集), and the Seiban Kaidan Jikki (記).
-Similarly, tales of dancing cats can be seen in the Kasshi Yawa (話), and the Owari Ryōiki (記).
+Tales of cats transforming into humans and talking can be seen in publications like the Tōen Shosetsu (兎園小説), the Mimibukuro (耳嚢), the Shin Chomonjū (新著聞集), and the Seiban Kaidan Jikki (西播怪談実記).
+Similarly, tales of dancing cats can be seen in the Kasshi Yawa (甲子夜話), and the Owari Ryōiki (尾張霊異記).
 In the fourth volume of "Mimibukuro", it is stated that any cat anywhere that lives for ten years would begin to speak as a human, and that cats born from the union of a fox and a cat would begin speaking even before ten years had passed.
 According to tales of cats that transform, aged cats would very often shapeshift into old women.
 The Edo period was the golden age for kaidan about bakeneko, and with shibai like the "Nabeshima Bakeneko Disturbance" being performed, these became even more famous.

 In Makidani, Yamasaki, Shisō District, Harima Province (now within Shisō, Hyōgo Prefecture), a tale was passed down about a person in Karakawa who was a bakeneko.
 The same kind of tale was also found in Taniguchi, Fukusaki village, Jinsai District, of the same province, where it is said that in Kongōjō-ji, a bakeneko who troubled a villager was killed by someone from the temple.
 This bakeneko was protected from arrows and bullets by a chagama's lid and an iron pot.
 These, like the legend of Susanoo's extermination of Yamata no Orochi, have a commonality in that the local old families of the area played a role.

 In 1909, articles about cats that broke into dance in tenement houses in the Honjo neighbourhood of Tokyo were published in newspapers such as the Sports Hochi, the Yorozu Chōhō, and the Yamato Shimbun.